papivot/pace-docs/PKS Cluster Access.md

 Once the Token has been retrieved, you can generate the kubeconfig using the project - [kubectl_plugin_login](https://github.com/papivot/kubectl_plugin_login)

  - User is default
- - Token is the 1st value in the base64 decoded value in the last step.
+ - Token is the base64 decoded value in the last step.

 **Note**: For regular use on non-OIDC enabled PKS clusters, once you are logged into PKS api, simply execute -